Hey Chuggaaconroy, it's everybody!

 As a Whole

-- Born Lucky: All of Chugga's current team members have luck on their side.
+- Born Lucky: Most of Chugga's main team members have luck on their side.

 - For starters, Ottawa is female which has a 1/8th chance of happening, given her species' gender ratio.
 She also gets a critical hit in her first battle.
 Her nature managed to be Docile, a neutral nature that works well for a Jack-of-All-Stats.
 In all four of the first four battles with Cherens Snivy (later Servine), she KOs him with crits.
 In Ep.
 9, Chugga stated that fans calculated that she has a perfect 31 IVs in Special Attack, which will be very beneficial should she learn a move like Surf or Hydro Pump in the future.
 Ep.
-60 verifies that she has "relatively superior potential" (IV totals are 121-150), and not only is her Sp.
-Atk stat the perfect 31, but also her Atk stat as well, a great boon to her fighting style.
+60 verifies that she has "relatively superior potential" (IV totals are 121-150).

 - Terrabite's highest IV is in his Attack, which is perfect for his ability of Moxie.
 At first, he had bad luck against most of his opponents, due to a lot of them being types that are effective against Ground.
 However, him defeating Bianca all by himself and then saving the team against Cheren directly after showed that the luck was alive and well.